akshay-jedhe/Ansible-Jenkin-integration/README.md

 # Ansible-Jenkin-integration.
- Install the required  jenkins plugins using Jenkins_plugin module.
+ Un-install the non-required  jenkins plugins using Jenkins_plugin module.